Infrastructure & Operations

 After selecting a process from the list, the data is presented in a dedicated tab.

-In the full-page view under Connections, you can see a quick overview of each type of connection, the total number of connected entities, and the number of problems.
+In the full-page view of a host, under Connections, you can see a quick overview of each type of connection, the total number of connected entities, and the number of problems.
 Expand the panel to see a list of connected entities and possible problems for each of them.
 You can also see which processes from the current host communicate with other processes or services that aren't part of the host.

 The Connections table allows you to identify potential sources of problems that don't happen directly on the host.
 Select the connected entity marked with to navigate to its details page and investigate the issue.